 • Take your time.
 You don’t have to jump at the very first place that offers you a quote.
 Take your time and do a thorough search of all of the different options online.
 Compare prices, options, contracts, and all of the other different details of each offer before you make your decision.

 • Ask around for some options.
-Odds are you might know one or two people going through the process of buying a home (or ones that recently purchased a house).
-There’s a very good chance these people will have some good recommendations for title insurance quotes or title insurance lenders that they’ve had excellent relationships with.
-Ask around to see how they can help!
+Odds are you might know one or two people going through the process of buying a home.
+There’s a good chance they will have some recommendations for title insurance quotes or lenders they’ve had excellent relationships with.
+Ask around to see how they can help.

 • Title insurance isn’t cheap.
-The price for title insurance can vary from state to state and location to location, but in general, the price will come based on the amount of the mortgage.
+Title insurance prices can vary by state and location, but in general, the price will come based on the mortgage.
 Expect to spend around 1% of your mortgage amount on the title insurance package.

 • You can save some money on your title insurance by “packaging” the cost.
 If you’re looking to save some money on your title insurance cost, you do have some options.
-The first (and most effective) option is to package the title insurance and other insurance you owe on the house – homeowners, auto, etc. Often, those insurance packages could come from one specific company.
+The first and most effective option is to package the title insurance and other insurance you owe on the house.
+Often, those insurance packages could come from one specific company.
 The other option you have?
 Try to negotiate with the seller to include the cost of title insurance into the purchase price!

-Navigating the world of title insurance can be tricky, so it’s important to have trusted real estate professionals to guide you through the closing process.
+Navigating the world of title insurance can be tricky, so having trusted real estate professionals throughout the process is essential.

 Be sure to shop around for your title insurance provider.
-Check to see if their rates are competitive, how they utilize technology, and if they can close on the timeline you have in mind.
-Once you’ve settled on a title company, your home buying journey will be coming to a close and you’re one step closer to owning your dream home!
+Check to see if their rates are competitive, how they utilize technology, and if they can close on your timeline.
+Once you’ve settled on a title company, you’ll be one step closer to owning your dream home.

 About the Author: LemonBrew is a tech company for everything real estate, filling the gap in the industry by providing an end-to-end digital solution allowing home buyers and sellers to connect with real estate agents, find the right mortgage, and close smoothly.
 Positioned to be an industry leader with innovative technology, LemonBrew was named a 2020 HousingWire Tech100 Real Estate Winner.